ashland.news logo

 Treasurer

-Laura Simonds had a long career in book publishing as Director of Marketing and Sales.
-She worked for three publishers in the San Francisco Bay Area, specializing in management, nonprofit, leadership, human resources, and performance management.
-She has volunteered with several nonprofit organizations in leadership positions: At Filoli Historic House and Gardens, a property of the National Trust for Historic Preservation, she served on the Board of Directors until November 2021, as Chair of the Friends of Filoli (the volunteer organization), and as Chair of the Docent Committee; With the Mercedes-Benz Club of America (MBCA), she served on the Board of Directors as National Vice President and National Treasurer; and she is currently Chair of the MBCA Governance Committee.
-Since moving to Ashland in 2020, she is active on the Communications & Community Outreach Committee of the Osher Lifelong Learning Institute at Southern Oregon University.
-She holds degrees in Communications: a master’s degree from the University of Oregon and bachelor’s from California State University, Los Angeles.
+Laura Simonds had a long career in book publishing as Director of Marketing and Sales for three publishers in the San Francisco Bay Area, specializing in management, nonprofit leadership, human resources, and performance management.
+She has volunteered with several nonprofit organizations in leadership positions: Osher Lifelong Learning Institute at Southern Oregon University, currently Vice President/President Elect, member of the Communications & Community Outreach Committee (2020-present); Filoli Historic House and Gardens (a property of the National Trust for Historic Preservation) member of the Board of Directors, chair of the Friends of Filoli (the volunteer organization), and chair of the Docent Committee (2013-2021); and Mercedes-Benz Club of America (MBCA), National Vice President, National Treasurer, and currently chair of the Governance Committee (2005-present).
+She holds degrees in Communications: master’s from the University of Oregon and bachelor’s from California State University, Los Angeles.

 Tod Davies